 More Places to Visit on Nova Scotia’s South Shore

 I hate to say it, but we didn’t get to see everything we wanted to see on our Nova Scotia South Shore road trip!

 We also planned to visit these other must-see places:

 Kejimkujik National Park – There are waterfalls and a Dark Sky Preserve here perfect for outdoor adventures!

 Cycle Rum Runners Trail – Rum running is quite popular in Nova Scotia, so much they named a 100km+ cycling trail after it!
 You can bike from Lunenburg to Halifax via this trail.

-Oak Island – Oak Island conjures up old pirates tales of buried loot worth millions somewhere on Oak Island in Nova Scotia.
+Oak Island – Oak Island conjures up old pirate tales of buried loot worth millions somewhere on Oak Island in Nova Scotia.
 So many people across the last century have tried to unearth the hidden treasure and unravel the mystery!
 Will it ever be found?

 I’m happy to report that I was able to check off a few bucket list items from my trip to Nova Scotia’s South Shore, but it looks like I’m going to have to go back!
 And this time I won’t forget to bring my metal detector… 😉

 Do you have any recommendations for things to do and see along this Lighthouse Route?
 Drop your comments below or reach out to me by email if you have questions!